mathwall/digital-garden/src/content/posts/ci-cd/easily-deploy-your-frontend-app.md

 4. Vercel watches for changes on the repo and updates the website whenever you push to `main`
 5. when you create a new branch, Vercel automatically creates a "preview" version of your app with the branch content.
 This is absolute fire.
 It's so easy to share your work and test before merging to `main`.
 When you create a Pull request in Github, the Vercel bot writes a comment with your preview link for this branch.
 And this, with absolutely no configuration.
 I decided to keep Vercel for my development workflow.
-6. you can easily add a specific domain name for a specific environment ... but I rather chose to try Github Pages and connect my domain name to this deployment Vercel is super cool to deploy as fast as lightspeed, but I wanted to train on tools that I had already had to use in production environment at big scale.
+6. you can easily add a specific domain name for a specific environment ... but I rather chose to try Github Pages and connect my domain name to this deployment.

+Vercel is super cool to deploy as fast as lightspeed, but I wanted to train on tools that I had already had to use in production environment at big scale.
 So I wrote some GitHub Actions and chose to deploy to Github Pages.

 ### GitHub Actions gives you more options to customize the deployment